Continuing Education Activity

 Hyperparathyroidism should be suspected in all adult hypercalciuric patients with elevated or borderline elevated serum calcium levels.
 It can be diagnosed simply by checking a parathyroid hormone level in those individuals.

-If serum calcium levels are normal (which rules out hyperparathyroidism), dietary calcium is moderated if excessive but is not overly restricted to avoid increased oxalate absorption and bone demineralization.
+If serum calcium levels are normal (which rules out hyperparathyroidism), dietary calcium should be moderated if excessive but not overly restricted to avoid increased oxalate absorption and bone demineralization.
 A diet that is low in animal protein and salt (sodium) is recommended.
 Then, a repeat 24-hour urine test can be done to determine the response.
 If hypercalciuria persists, then medication (such as thiazides) likely will be needed.
-If thiazides fail, even after adjusting the dose and moderating sodium intake (which negates the hypocalciuric effect of the thiazides), then the patient could have renal phosphate leak hypercalciuria which does not typically respond to thiazide-type medications.
+If thiazides fail, even after adjusting the dose and moderating sodium intake (which negates the hypocalciuric effect of the thiazides), then the patient could have Renal Phosphate Leak Hypercalciuria which does not typically respond to thiazide-type medications.
+In these cases, oral orthophosphates are the recommended treatment.

 Thiazides can induce a positive calcium balance and reduce urinary calcium by up to 50%.
 Hydrochlorothiazide and chlorthalidone are used most often, but indapamide also can be used.
 The advantage of chlorthalidone and indapamide is their longer half-life as hydrochlorothiazide would need to be given twice a day.
 Thiazides will not be effective unless dietary salt intake is limited.
 For every gram of daily dietary salt decrease, 24 hour urinary calcium would be expected to drop by 5.46 mg.